 Symptoms of Mucous Membrane Pemphigoid

 The major symptom of mucous membrane pemphigoid is the development of painful blistering that causes redness, swelling, and breakdown of the mucous membranes, eventually forming open sores (ulcers).
 As they heal, these ulcers may cause scars to form in the affected area.
-People rarely see actual blisters, and typically see only the raw, worn away areas.
+People rarely see actual blisters, and typically they see only the raw, worn away areas.

 In the mouth, blistering typically involves the gums and anywhere along the lining of the mouth.
 The inside of the cheeks, the gums, and roof of the mouth are red and sore.
 Wearing down of the mucous membranes causes ulcers that burn or sting.